S01 - Aries

 Cardinal fire.

-Cardinal - initiating.
-Fire - the element that transforms everything it touches, that cannot be contained, that requires fuel and will find it.
+Cardinal.
+Initiating.
+Fire.
+The element that transforms everything it touches, that cannot be contained, that requires fuel and will find it.
 Cardinal fire is the initiating transformation.
 The spark that starts the burn.
-Not the sustained flame of Leo - fixed fire, holding the maximum.
-Not the aimed fire of Sagittarius - mutable fire, the beacon directed toward something.
+Not the sustained flame of Leo.
+Fixed fire, holding the maximum.
+Not the aimed fire of Sagittarius.
+Mutable fire, the beacon directed toward something.
 The cardinal fire that begins without knowing where the burn will go, that initiates the transformation before the transformation's shape is visible.

 The shadow.

-Also: the Ver Sacrum problem in reverse.
-The spring force that was not sent outward, not expelled into new territory, not directed toward the horizon - that stays inside the community where it was born.
+Also the Ver Sacrum problem in reverse.
+The spring force that was not sent outward, not expelled into new territory, not directed toward the horizon.
+That stays inside the community where it was born.
 The excessive energy that has nowhere to go becoming the energy that tears apart what it was supposed to renew.
 The ram that charges the fence that was built to protect it.
 The first scream that never modulates into language.

 The violets from the blood.
 The pollen from the release.
 The first scream from the lungs.
-The dawn consciousness of the ram-headed sun emerging from the underworld into the first moment of light.

 The year begins here.
 Not in January.
 Not by administrative decree.
-Here.
 When the ground cracks and the force that was held all winter finds the surface and releases all at once.

 The April Fool was right.
 The spring is the real new year.
 The charge was always the beginning.